2020PB/police-brutality/all-locations.md

 A protestor is filming and asking "why?", referring to protestors being arrested.
 An officer then pushs the protestor that is filming, knocking the camera to the ground.

-tags: shove, push, property-destruction, arrest
+tags: shove, push, property-destruction, arrest, protestor

 id: tx-houston-3